TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

   Method type inference is not defined on *object_creation_expression*, prohibiting taking advantage of type inference.
   We divide use cases into the following categories, where type inference would help the programmer.

-  1. Cases where the method type inference would success.
+  1. Cases where the method type inference would succeed.

   > Example
   >
   > ```csharp
-  > var wrappedData = Create(new MyData());
-  >
   > public static Wrapper<T> Create<T>(T item) { return new Wrapper<T>(item); }
   >
   > class Wrapper<T> { public Wrapper(T item) { ... } }
   > ```

   2. Cases where the method type inference would be weak.
-(Using type info from target type, or type arguments' constrains)
+(Using type info from target type, or type arguments' constraints)

   > Example
   >
   > ```csharp
-  > var alg = Create(new MyData()); // Method type inference can't infer TLogger because it doesn't use type constrains specified by `where` clauses
+  > var alg = Create(new MyData()); // Method type inference can't infer TLogger because it doesn't use type constraints specified by `where` clauses
   >
   > public static Algorithm<TData, TLogger> Create<TData, TLogger>(TData data) where TLogger : Logger<TData> { return new Algorithm<TData, TLogger>(data); }
   > class Algorithm<TData, TLogger> where TLogger : Logger<TData> { public Algorithm(TData data) { ... }}